-It’s worth noting that the Forest Department, responsible for conversation of wildlife in Rajasthan, have placed a restriction on the number of visitors permitted into the park each day.
-To avoid disappointment, it is recommended to book your jungle drives well in advance (we’ll do that for you as part of your tailor-made tour arrangements with us).
+It’s worth noting that the Forest Department, responsible for the conservation of wildlife in Rajasthan, have restricted the number of visitors permitted into the park each day.
+To avoid disappointment, it’s recommended to book your jungle drives well in advance (we’ll do that for you as part of your tailor-made tour arrangements with us).

-There are two types of vehicle permitted into the park, a Jeep and a Canter.
-The Jeep is a six-seater vehicle, preferred by many.
+There are two types of vehicle permitted into the park; a Jeep, and a Canter.
+The Jeep is a six-seater vehicle, preferred by most.
 The Canter is a 16-seater open-top bus.
-The Jeep offers a much more intimate safari experience, as the small size of the vehicle means it’s perfect at navigating into small paths and nooks in the jungle.
+The Jeep offers a much more intimate safari experience, as the small size of the vehicle means it’s perfect at navigating into narrow paths and nooks in the jungle.

 There are two safaris each day, one in the morning and another in the afternoon.
-Timings vary throughout the year in accordance with sunrise and sunset, but the approximate times are 6am – 10am, and then 2pm – 6pm.
+Timings vary throughout the year following sunrise and sunset, but the approximate times are 6 am – 10 am, and then 2 pm – 6 pm.

-Tiger sightings of course cannot be guaranteed, so it is recommended to take at least two safaris in Ranthambhore National Park, to increase your chances of spotting the elusive tiger in the jungle.0
+Tiger sightings, of course, cannot be guaranteed, so it is recommended to take at least two safaris in Ranthambhore National Park, to increase your chances of spotting the elusive tiger in the jungle.